k5cents/models-markets/README.md

 observation across both the model and market data sets, a relational join can be performed.

-For model data, the `race` variable is created by combinding the `state` and `district` variables.
+For model data, the `race` variable is created by combining the `state` and `district` variables.
 For market data, the race code is extracted from the `MarketSymbol` variable.

 The `party` variable is included in the model data by default.
 For market data, House race party variables are extracted from "DEM" and "GOP" in the `ContractSymbol` character string.
-Senate race party variables are obtained using the incumbet's name in the `MarketSymbol` character string and the `/congress-legislators` data set maintained by the @United States project.
+Senate race party variables are obtained using the incumbent's name in the `MarketSymbol` character string and the `/congress-legislators` data set maintained by the @United States project.